 Another great feature of H&R Block tax software is the free in-person audit support that comes with the purchase.
 If you’re ever facing an audit from the IRS, you can relax knowing your audit support is coming from a real person.

-Another great low-price option for the DIY approach to filing your taxes is TaxAct.
+Another great low-price option for do-it-yourself taxes is TaxAct.
 It’s known for having an easy-to-navigate interface but doesn’t offer quite as much guidance as some of the other tax preparation sites.

 There are helpful suggestions to guide you through different forms and for finding what information you need, but it lacks some of the intuitiveness of other programs.